DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 got together and wrote a letter in which they stated they would stay as long as their rental contract allowed them to, and would not cooperate with an earlier transition.
 This group consisted of a mixture of internet entrepreneurs and artists.
-This conspiracy quickly dispersed.
-Each of them had invested differently in their workspace and each of them had different opinions on what an affordable rent would be elsewhere.
+However, this conspiracy quickly dispersed due to lack of shared interests.

 Some individual tenants were unhappy with the plans and decided to leave instead of protest.
 The Serbian sound engineer Slobodan Bajic, who moved